 ‘Sister’, the much-debated and highly controversial song created by the late and iconic musician Prince, is a track that sits in a particularly small category of his creations which fails to conjure an element of success.
 Not among the best work of The Purple One, the story behind the track originates is deeply uncomfortably—to put it politely.
-The lyrical content on the track is just downright messed up and, even a talent as mercurial as Prince was, even he can’t make a song of this nature acceptable.
+The lyrical content on the song, in truth, is just downright messed.
+For a talent as mercurial as Prince was, even he can’t make a song of this nature acceptable.

-The song in question featured on his third record Dirty Mind, which by the album title alone alerts the listener that the effort is one that’s going to be a stark insight into his famous promiscuous head.
+The song in question featured on his third record Dirty Mind, which, by the album title alone, alerts the listener that the effort is going to be a stark insight into his famous promiscuous head.
 However, on ‘Sister’, it’s safe to say things took a step too far even by Prince’s standards.
-The album, on the whole, was met with acclaim and was seen as a groundbreaking effort because of its explicit topics which were later credited for opening the doors for more liberal attitudes towards sex in music.
+The album, on the whole, was met with critical acclaim and was seen as a groundbreaking effort because of its explicit topics, which were later credited for opening the doors for more liberal attitudes towards sex in music.

-Prince had three half-sisters growing up in Sharon, Norrine and Lorna who were all a result of his father, John L. Nelson’s, first marriage to Vivian Howard.
-Norrine was born in 1942 which means that she was 32 when Prince was 16 — which adds a level of legitimacy to lyrics that, at first listen, just sound farcical and written to be deliberately provocative.
-With the latter of course being an extremely probable outcome, it’s likely that The Purple One was merely seeing just how far he can test the boundaries.
+Prince had three half-sisters growing up in Sharon, Norrine and Lorna, who were all a result of his father, John L. Nelson’s, first marriage to Vivian Howard.
+Norrine was born in 1942, which means that she was 32 when Prince was 16, which adds a level of legitimacy to lyrics that, at first listen, sound farcical and written to be deliberately provocative.
+With the latter, of course, being an extremely probable outcome, it’s likely that The Purple One was merely attempting to discover just how far he can test the boundaries.

 “That’s why I stopped doing interviews.
 I started and I stopped abruptly because of that.
 People weren’t taking me seriously and I was being misunderstood.
 Everything I said they didn’t believe anyway.
 They didn’t believe my name.
 They didn’t believe anything,” he vehemently added.